 The Sirba Octet releases his 5th album Tantz! in 2015 at the label La Dolce Volta.
 The release of this new album is followed by a series of five exceptional concerts at Espace Pierre Cardin in Paris.
 The album Tantz! is a musical virtuoso, expressive and dancing, carried by eight exceptional musicians with dazzling performance.
 This real musical treasure drawn from the traditional repertoire leads the public at the mercy of the Doina, Hora, Sirba and other dances of klezmer and gypsy music from Eastern Europe.
 Tantz!
 Gateway between Romania, Moldavia, Russia and Hungary, is seen as a twirling and poetic journey, crossing boundaries and imagination.
 The great violinist, Ivry Gitlis, major figure and emblematic, dedicates this new album and supports this musical journey.
 The album Tantz! reissued at the Deutsche Grammophon label was released in November 2017 enriched with two new titles.

-The Sirba Octet a new album at the Deutsche Grammophon label !
+Sirba Octet releases two albums on the Deutsche Grammophon label

 The Sirba Octet engages in a new collaboration for its new album Sirba Orchestra! he signs at the prestigious Deutsche Grammophon label.
 Sirba Orchestra! is a meeting between Sirba Octet, a symphony orchestra and one of the greatest balalaika players, Nicolas Kedroff.
 An anthology of the most beautiful themes of gypsy cabaret and klezmer music.
 This program created in 2015 with the Pau / Pays de Béarn Orchestra under the direction of Fayçal Karoui for a series of performances at the Palais Beaumont in Pau was broadcast live by Radio Classique.
 The Sirba Orchestra program! recorded with the Royal Philharmonic Orchestra of Liège directed by Christian Arming and Nicolas Kedroff at the balalaika was the subject of new orchestrations and a contribution of five unreleased tracks for its release on the Deutsche Grammophon label in May 2018.
 The release of the album was followed by a concert in June 2018 at the Musical Seine of Boulogne-Billancourt.
-Sirba Orchestra! will be hosted by orchestras in France and abroad in 2019.
-The reduced Sirbalalaïka version of this program created for nine musicians, the Sirba Octet and a Balalaïkiste, will be discovered in 2019.
+Sirba Orchestra ! is welcomed by many orchestras in France and abroad.

 Classical World Music